Sakura-IT/SonnetAmiga/README.md

 - Sonnet Crescendo 7200 with local memory installed (up to 128 or 256MB
   depending on installed graphics card).
 - 3Dfx Voodoo 3, 4, 5 or ATI Radeon 9200 (ID $5960, $5964 and $5C63) graphics card.
+- 5V 168 pins FPM DIMMs 2K Refresh (up to 256MB with Voodoo3; 128MB with other
+  supported video cards).

 # Building